Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/vrack_configuring_on_dedicated_server/guide.en-au.md

 ##### **CentOS**

-Using a text editor of your choice, open the file `/etc/sysconfig/network-scripts/ifcfg-NETWORK_INTERFACE`.
+Once you have identified your private network interface, use a text editor of your choice to create the following network configuration file.
+Replace `NETWORK_INTERFACE` with your own value.

 ```bash
 editor /etc/sysconfig/network-scripts/ifcfg-NETWORK_INTERFACE